binipringle/torts/_texts/0-outline.md

 ---

-## Harm or Damages
+# Damages

-For a defendant to be liable for negligence, the plaintiff must have suffered a legally compensable harm.
+For a defendant to be liable for negligence, the plaintiff must show that there was a cognizable injury.
+A cognizable injury is harm recognized by law as sufficient to support a legal claim.

 Legally compensable harm includes physical or emotional injury to the plaintiff, as well as injury to the plaintiff's property.

----

-## Damages

-Th plaintiff must affirmatively prove damages by showing that there was a cognizable injury.
+(1) The type of damage has to be foreseeable; (2) damages have to be reasonably certain; (3) the damages could not have been avoided.

 Personal injury and property damages are recoverable for negligence.
 Nominal damages are not available for negligence.

-Punitive damages are not available for negligence.
+The Due Process clause of the Constitution limits the amount of punitive damages available for negligence.
+Usually it can be about 10% of the wealth of the defendant.

 ---

-## Compensatory Damages
+### Compensatory Damages

 Compensatory damages return the plaintiff to their pre-injury position.
 To be entitled to compensatory damages, (1) the **type** of damage must be foreseeable; (2) the damage must be reasonably certain (not speculative); and (3) the damage must be avoidable.

 ---

-## Avoidable Consequences Rule
+### Avoidable Consequences Rule

 The plaintiff must take reasonable steps after injury to avoid increasing or exacerbating the injury.

 ---

-## Special Damages
+### Special Damages

 Special damages include medical costs, lost wages, and cost of repair.
 A plaintiff can recover past, present, and future damages.
 Future damages will be reduced to present value.

 ---

-## Collateral Source Rule
+### Collateral Source Rule

 The fact that plaintiff has insurance to cover some or all damages does not mean that defendant does not have to pay up.
 Defendant should not benefit from plaintiff’s foresight.
 Rule also applies to gratuitous services (e.g., spouse who provides caretaking for injured P).

 ---

-## General Damages
+### General Damages

 General damages are intangible and difficult to measure.
 They include pain and suffering.

 ---

-## Punitive Damages
+### Punitive Damages

 Punitive damages are never recoverable just for negligent conduct.
 Defendant’s acts must be more culpable than negligence - like willful, malicious, or reckless.